Kids 20-inch and 24-inch Mountain Bikes

-Our resident kid bike testers have had the chance to ride some pretty amazing mountain bikes over the past few months.
+Our resident kid bike testers have had the chance to ride some pretty amazing kids mountain bikes over the past few months.
 While each bike has been able to create smiles for miles, each one definitely stands out for a specific type of riding.
 From differences in geometry, to weight and price, kids’ mountain bikes are certainly not one-size-fits-all.
-Based on our experiences, here’s are our favorite mountain bikes for different type of riding and riders.
+Based on our experiences, here are our favorite kids 20 inch mountain bikes and kids 24 inch mountain bikes for different types of riding and riders.

 Best Mountain Bikes for Kids

 |WOOM OFF||Best Intro to Mountain Biking||20", 24", 26"||$669 - $699|

 |Cleary Scout||Best for Intermediate Riders||24", 26"||$840 - $860|

 |Prevelo Zulu||Best for XC/Aggressive Trail||14", 16", 20", 24"||$459 - $899|

 |Pello Rover/Reyes||Most Versatile for On and Off the Trail||20", 24"||$499 - $739|